AnnM-J/AnnM-J/README.md

 - 👋 Hi, I’m @AnnM-J
-- 👀 I’m interested in UI/UX and game design
+- 👀 I’m interested in UI/UX, game design, and AI
-- 🌱 I’m currently learning HTML, CSS, and Python
+- 🌱 I’m currently learning HTML, CSS, Javascript, Python, and C++

 <!---
 AnnM-J/AnnM-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.